What is Azure DNS Private Resolver?

 Azure DNS Private Resolver doesn't move or store customer data out of the region where the resolver is deployed.

-For more information about endpoints and rulesets, see Azure DNS Private Resolver endpoints and rulesets.
+A summary of resolver endpoints and rulesets is provided in this article.
+For detailed information about endpoints and rulesets, see Azure DNS Private Resolver endpoints and rulesets.

 An inbound endpoint enables name resolution from on-premises or other private locations via an IP address that is part of your private virtual network address space.
 To resolve your Azure private DNS zone from on-premises, enter the IP address of the inbound endpoint into your on-premises DNS conditional forwarder.
 The on-premises DNS conditional forwarder must have a network connection to the virtual network.